FoodStandardsAgency/Governance/new_projects.md

 /tags
 ```

-# ReadMe
+## Readme
-Every repository should have a readme.
+Every repository must have a readme.
 This should provide at minimum some brief context and initial getting started.
 Larger repos may use a wiki area for documentation.

-For more information see [READMEs for GOV.UK applications guidance](https://docs.publishing.service.gov.uk/manual/readmes.html)
+For more information see [readmes for GOV.UK applications guidance](https://docs.publishing.service.gov.uk/manual/readmes.html)

-# Protect your branches
+## Protect your branches 🌳

 Use GitHub's [protected branches](https://help.github.com/articles/about-protected-branches/) feature for `master` (and if you're using Gitflow `develop`).